mydiemho/azure-serverless-workshop/Challenge-2-Cosmos-DB-and-Azure-Functions/readme.md

 ![Functions and Cosmos DB](../Images/challenge-2.png)

 The diagram above shows how [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) will be leveraged to provide the APIs for the clients.
-[Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/) will be the database to persist all the product and relevant information.
+[Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/) will be the database used to persist all the product and relevant information.

 ## Challenge

 ### Create a Cosmos DB instance on Azure

 Provision and configure an instance of Cosmos DB as the database for the BFYOC products.

 * Review the [binding options](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2) for Cosmos DB and Azure Functions.
 * Leverage the SQL API if you wish to use the Azure Functions bindings suppport.